eaa24peeh/Radar-Hub/README.md

 This repository contains the source code for the Radar Community Hub website.
 The project was developed to create an interactive, transparent platform that connects the Aarhus community with Radar's cultural mission.
 By providing features like live voting, discussion forums, and real-time insights, the website enables users to see how their contributions impact Radar's operations and the local cultural scene.

-Visit the live website: [radarhub.peterhalldahl.dk](https://radarhub.peterhalldahl.dk)
+- Visit the live website: [radarhub.peterhalldahl.dk](https://radarhub.peterhalldahl.dk)

+## Eksamensprojekt
+## Multimedieproduktion 1
+## Multimediedesigneruddannelsen, Erhvervsakademi Aarhus
+## Eksamensprojekt 1. semester, Efterår 2024

 ## Table of contents